sorbet/sorbet/website/docs/exhaustiveness.md

 and [Type Assertions](type-assertions.md) we can approximate exhaustiveness checking. **Exhaustiveness checking** is a feature of a language where the type checker guarantees that the programmer has covered all cases.
-It can be super useful at catching pesky edge cases before them become bugs!
+It can be super useful at catching pesky edge cases before they become bugs!

 ## tl;dr